 Applying Labor Market Information to Service Delivery Design

-The training presentations here identify some of the best multi-purpose e-tools that incorporate labor force information, job ads data, and other workforce-related information in one place — including a new resource that explains what kind of information is available from different e-tools.
+The LMI training available helps you design service delivery, so that it meets the needs of your populations and businesses being served.
+The training presentations identify some of the best multi-purpose e-tools that incorporate labor force information, job ads data, and other workforce-related information in one place — including a new resource that explains what kind of information is available from different e-tools.

-Please note that, while some of these training materials were originally prepared for National Farmworker Jobs Program (NFJP) grantees or sector strategies planners, the same data sources and process of applying labor market information (LMI) will work for data-driven planning and counseling in all types of employment and training (E&T) programs.
+Please note that, while the presentations and training modules highlighted on this page were originally prepared for service delivery design in the National Farmworker Jobs Program (NFJP) or planning for sector strategies partnerships, the same data sources and process of applying labor market information (LMI) will work for data-driven planning and counseling in all types of employment and training (E&T) programs.

 Targeting Demand Occupations for Labor Market Success

-Drawing upon the best sources, ETA outlines the strengths and limitations of selecting or prioritizing key industries and targeting demand occupations for service delivery design, explaining common “high growth” and “good jobs,” to help you to avoid common pitfalls.
+Because resources and funding are limited, states and local areas must target or focus their investments where it matters most.
+Drawing upon the best sources, ETA outlines in its training the strengths and limitations of selecting or prioritizing key industries and targeting demand occupations for service delivery design, explaining common “high growth” and “good jobs,” to help you to avoid common pitfalls.